fbr600/rERR/README.md

 where ![](http://mathurl.com/y7ekq4k8.png) is the vector of explanatory variables,

-is available in most standard statistical packages but limited to log-linear model (except Epicure,(Preston et al., 1993)).
+This model is available in most standard statistical packages but limited to log-linear model (except Epicure,(Preston et al., 1993)).

 One model of particular interest, especially in radiation environmental and occupational epidemiology is the linear ERR model,